Nursing Home Clothing

 Our sweatsuits are perfect for the man who likes to be casual and comfortable.
 We have lots of colors and prints to choose from.
 Select a few so he'll always have a couple in his closet.

 All of our pants are easy to wear and easy to care for.
-Our putter pants come in both twill and corduroy.
+Our putter pants come in both twill and denim.
 They are always a popular choice.
 The waist bands are wide to make the pants easier to pull on and prevent rolling.
 Take a look at our shirts and T-shirts to make a complete outfit.

-The perfect gift for any man is our cable cardigan sweater with pockets.
+The perfect gift for any man is our cardigan sweater with pockets.
 Gives just an extra dose of warmth and has two pockets for convenience.

 He can never have enough underwear or socks so keep him well supplied.